-In 2014, our Technology operation's total recordable injury (TRI) rate decreased 12 percent.
-These performance improvements are reflective of the increased safety awareness and communications to our employees, and focused safety management processes within our management teams.
+In 2015, our Technology operation's total recordable injury (TRI) rate decreased 7 percent.
+These performance improvements are reflective of increased safety awareness and communications to our employees, as well as focused safety management processes within our management teams.

 See more detailed information on our recordable injury rates.